Gerrnperl/outline-map/README.md

 ---

 ## Commands
-- `outline-map.addDepth`: Add a level to the outline tree.
+- `outline-map.addDepth` | `outline-map.reduceDepth`: Add / Reduce a level to the outline tree.
 Only works when `outline-map.defaultMaxDepth` is set to non-zero.
-- `outline-map.reduceDepth`: Reduce a level to the outline tree.
-Only works when `outline-map.defaultMaxDepth` is set to non-zero.
+- `outline-map.pin` | `outline-map.unpin`: Pin / Unpin the outline tree.

 ---